If you have a well and are dealing with water issues, read this post to…

 It's important to never adjust your psi on your well pump pressure switch to above 60 as this can cause damage to your tank.

-Call a Well Pump Repair Technician
+Call a Well Pump Repair Technician to Increase Water Pressure

 If your well pump is short cycling, meaning it's turning on for a short burst, then turning off within a few minutes or less, your tank may not be filling to capacity, which results in low pressure.
 Calling a professional for well pump repair or well pump inspection may be necessary to determine why it's short cycling, as this can also lead to the pump burning out more quickly.